AmokSolderer/APC/DOC/Settings.md

 ## Using the settings menu

 To enter the APC settings you have to press the Advance button at the coin door.
-If you're in USBcontrol mode you have to keep it pressed for more than 1s.
+If you're in Remote Control mode you have to keep it pressed for more than 1s.

 In settings mode use Advance to select the setting and the Game Start button to change it's value.
 If the Up/Down button is in down position then you're moving backwards.